 Learning the Python 3 Standard Library with Kathryn Hodge

 Explore the Python 3 standard library.
-Learn how you can take advantage of the library's built-in modules to calculate statistics, format dates and times, get content from the Internet, and more.
+Learn how to take advantage of its built-in modules to calculate statistics, format dates and times, get content from the internet, and more.

 Python GUI Development with Tkinter with Barron Stone